JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/075_Binary_Tree_General_114._Flatten_Binary_Tree_to_Linked_List.md

         // Recursively flatten the left subtree, then the right subtree flatten(root.left);
         flatten(root.right);
-        // Store the right subtree because we will overwrite root.right when moving the left subtree to the right TreeNode rightSubtree = root.right;
+        // After the recrusion, we'll store the original right subtree because we will overwrite root.right when moving the left subtree to the right
+        TreeNode rightSubtree = root.right;
         // If there is a left subtree, we need to move it to the right if (root.left != null) {